Nexfinity/CakeyBot-Wiki/feature/streaks.md

 > Note: If this setting is enabled **after** the bot has already started setting nicknames, you will have to manually remove the streak data from the nicknames.
 {.is-warning}

-> Note: Users can entirely opt out of the streak system for themselves using the `/streaks toggle-opt-out` command.
+> Note: Users can entirely opt out of the streak system for themselves using the `/streaks toggle-opt-out` command or with the opt-out button included on the DM remidner itself.
 {.is-info}

 ## Remove Roles on Streak Reset